city-of-baltimore/trafficstat/README.md

 dashboards to generate maps of hotspots

-To import data from an aacdb file:
+## To import data from an aacdb file:
+This applies to the sanitized data that the State Highway Administration

-# Open the aacdb file in Access and save the file as an mdb file.
+1. Open the aacdb file in Access and save the file as an mdb file.
-# Open Sql Server Management server, and right click the database that the data will be inserted into
+2. Open Sql Server Management server, and right click the database that the data will be inserted into
-# Select Microsoft Access as the data source and select the file
+3. Select Microsoft Access as the data source and select the file
-# Select Microsoft OLE DB Driver for Sql Server as the destination and click properties
+4. Select Microsoft OLE DB Driver for Sql Server as the destination and click properties
-## Server name: balt-sql311-prd
+* Server name: balt-sql311-prd
-## Authentication: Windows Authentication
+* Authentication: Windows Authentication
-## Select the database: <database to use>
+* Select the database: <database to use>

 Table names:
 [dbo].[acrs_crash_sanitized]